Skip to content

 Storage and Retention

-This group decides "how long data is kept" and "how much space new objects get by default".
+This group decides "how long data is kept" and "how much space new users / new teams get by default".
 Default rules:

 ItemDefault